pittar-sandbox/dotnet-contoso-gitops-admins/README.md

 To run this demo you will need:
 * The "oc" command line tool.
 This can be downloaded directly from OpenShift by clicking on the **?** icon near the top-right corner of the console, selecting "Command Line Tools" and downloading the binary for your operating system.
     * It is recommended to add this cli to your *path*.
-* The "kubeseal" command line tool that is used to encrypt Secrets.
-You can find it in the releases section of the [Sealed Secrets GitHub repository](https://github.com/bitnami-labs/sealed-secrets/releases/tag/v0.15.0).
-    * It is recommended to add this cli to your *path*.

 ## Getting Started

 Reproducing this in your own cluster is mostly automated, but since there is sensitive information that needs to be stored in a git repository (GitHub and Quay credentials), there are a few manual tasks required in order to first encrypt your secrets.

 ### 1. Fork the Repositories